 Avoid Relying on Credit for Small Buys

-Paying directly from your account keeps spending visible and easier to track, especially for regular food and drink purchases.
+Paying directly from your account keeps spending visible and easier to track.

 Set a Simple Monthly Limit

-Having a rough monthly figure in mind for tea and hot drinks gives you a reference point without feeling restrictive.
+A rough monthly figure for tea and hot drinks gives helpful guidance without feeling restrictive.
+Even rounding to the nearest £5–10 can make a difference.

 Daily Habits That Make a Difference

-How you approach everyday spending has a strong influence on long-term costs.
+How you approach everyday spending strongly affects long-term costs.

 Be More Aware of Small Purchases

 Tea bought on the go is easy to overlook.
-Keeping note of these purchases often leads to more thoughtful choices.
+Tracking purchases often leads to more thoughtful choices, even noting when you skip a café cup can be motivating.

 Choose Teas You Actually Finish